anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3	Terminology

+This section defines the main terms used in this document; these deinitions are primarily based on the ETSI GS NFV 003 V1.4.1 (2018-08) but have beern cleaned to avoid deployment technology dependencies if necessary.

+-	**vApp**: software capable of running on the NFVi.
+A VNF is one type of vApp.
+-	**VNF**: a software implementation of a network function, capable of running on the NFVi.
+-	**Virtual Machine (VM)**: virtualised computation environment that behaves like a physical computer/server.
+Note: a VM consists of all of the components (processor (CPU), memory, storage, interfaces/ports, etc.) of a physical computer/server.
+-	**Hypervisor**: software that partitions the underlying physical resources and allocates them to Virtual Machines.
+-	**Network Function (NF)**: functional block or application within a network infrastructure that has well-defined external interfaces and well-defined functional behavior.
+-	**Network Function Virtualisation (NFV)**: principle of separating network functions from the hardware they run on by using virtual hardware abstraction.
-- **Physical Network Function (PNF)**: [Walter] Implementation of a network function that relies on dedicated hardware and software (for part of its functionality).
-Walter + Fred to finalise.
+-	**Physical Network Function (PNF)**: Implementation of a network function via tightly coupled dedicated hardware and software system.
-- **Tenant**: A logical construct that defines the boundaries (e.g., security boundary, operational boundary, billing boundary, etc.) around a collection of resources.
-Tenant users can share access to a set of physical, virtual or service resources.
+-	**Tenant**: one or more service users, in an administrative realm, sharing access to a set of physical, virtual or service resources.
+-	**Virtual Network Function (VNF)**: a software implementation of a network function, capable of running on the NFVi.
+NOTE: VNFs can be deployed on Virtual machines (VM) or containers (Please see definition for CNF).
+-	**Cloud-native (containerised) Network Function (CNF)**: VNF with a full adherence to cloud native principles, or a VNF that is transitioning to cloud native.
+NOTE: It is a containerised VNF that is microservices-oriented, to increase agility and maintainability, and that can be dynamically orchestrated and managed to optimize resource utilization; the containers can be Linux, Docker or other similar container technology.
+-	**Network Function Virtualisation Infrastructure (NFVI)**: totality of all hardware and software components that build up the environment in which vApps are deployed.
+NOTE: The NFV-Infrastructure can span across several locations, e.g. places where data centres are operated.
+The network providing connectivity between these locations is regarded to be part of the NFVi.
+NFVi and VNF are the top-level conceptual entities in the scope of Network Function Virtualisation.
+All other components are sub-entities of these two main entities.
+-	**Compute Node**: abstract definition of a physical or virtual server.
+-	**NFVI Software Profile/Flavour**: defines the compute, memory, and storage capacity of a virtual compute resource.
+Note: used to define the configuration/capacity limit of a virtualised container.
+-	**Network Service**: composition of Network Function(s) and/or Network Service(s), defined by its functional and behavioural specification, including the service lifecycle.
+-	**NFVI Hardware Profile**: defines the configuration of compute, storage and networking of a hardware server.
+-	**Host Profile**: is another term for a NFVI hardware profile.
+-	**Virtual Compute resource (a.k.a. virtualised container)**: partition of a compute node that provides an isolated virtualised computation environment.
+-	**Virtual Storage resource**: virtualised non-volatile storage allocated to a virtual compute resource
+-	**Virtual Networking resource**: routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
+-	**Hardware resources**: Compute/Storage/Network hardware resources on which the NFVi platform software runs
+-	**External Network**: External networks provide network connectivity for an NFVI tenant to resources outside of the tenant space.
+-	**Tenant (Internal) Networks (a.k.a. vApp Network)**: virtual networks that are internal to tenant instances.
+-	**Virtualised Infrastructure Manager (VIM)**: responsible for controlling and managing the NFVi compute, storage and network resources.
+-	**NFVi Orchestrator (NFVO)**: manages the VNF lifecycle and NFVi resources (supported by the VIM) to ensure an optimised allocation of the necessary resources and connectivity.
+-	**Service Assurance (SA)**: collects alarm and monitoring data.
+Applications within SA or interfacing with SA can then use this data for fault correlation, root cause analysis, service impact analysis, SLA management, security, monitoring and analytics, etc.
+-	**Quota**: upper limit on specific types of resources, usually used to prevent excessive resource consumption in the VIM by a given consumer (tenant).
+-	**Resource pool**: logical grouping of NFVI hardware and software resources.
+A resource pool can be based on a certain resource type (for example, compute, storage, network) or a combination of resource types.
+An NFVi resource can be part of none, one or more resource pools.
 -	**Workload**: Workload refers to software running on top of NFVI resources such as VMs or containers.
-- **VNF**: ETSI describes a VNF as an implementation of a network function that can be deployed on an NFVI.
-  - Any extra additional details will be covered in their corresponding chapter/section.
-- **CNF**: from CNCF.
-- **VNFC**: [ETSI] internal component of a VNF providing a VNF Provider a defined sub-set of that VNF's functionality.
-  - Any extra additional details will be covered in their corresponding chapter/section.
-- **NFVI**:
-  - **Tenant resources**:
-    - **Virtual Compute resources**: [Pankaj] ETSI – virtualised container] partition of a compute node that provides an isolated virtualized computation environment.
-      - **Compute flavour**: [Pankaj] define the compute, memory, and storage capacity of a virtual compute resource
-    - **Virtual Storage resources**: [Pankaj] [ETSI] virtualised non-volatile storage allocated to a
-    - **Virtual Networking resources**: [Pankaj] [ETSI] routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity.
-    - **Virtual Acceleration resources**:
-  - **Software Layer**: [Walter] Responsible for the abstraction of the underlying hardware resources and typically implemented using VM/hypervisor or container-based technology.
-    - **Virtualisation layer**: [Walter] Compute/Storage/Network hardware resources on which the NFVi platform software runs.
-  - **Hardware Layer**: [Pankaj] The physical resources/devices providing the NFVi services/functions required to support the execution environment for VNFs.
-    - **Hardware resources**: [Walter] Compute/Storage/Network hardware resources on which the NFVi platform software runs.
-- **Node**: [Pankaj] a virtualised compute resource instance that runs on a physical host.
-- **NFVI Software Profile**: [Rabi] This defines the behaviour, capabilities and metrics provided by an NFVI Software Layer.
-- **NFVI SW Configuration**: [Rabi] is a set of settings (Key:Value) that are applied to NFVI SW layers to behalf as their corresponding NFVI SW Profile.
-- **NFVI Hardware Profile**: [Rabi] This defines the behaviour, capabilities and metrics provided by an NFVI Hardware Layer.
-- **NFVI HW configurations**: [Rabi] is a set of settings (Key:Value) that are applied to NFVI HW layers to behalf as their corresponding NFVI HW Profile.
-  - **Host Profile**: [Pankaj] is a configuration template used to configure physical hosts (servers)
-- **Hardware Platform**:
-  - **CPU Socket**:
-  - **PCIe Slot**:
-  - **NIC**:
-  - **SmartNIC**:
-  - **Hardware Acceleration**:
-- **Cluster**:
-- **Virtual data centre**:
-  - **Provider Virtual Data Center (PVDC)**: [Sammuel] A PVDC combines the compute and memory resources of a single VIM (virtual infrastructure manager) resource pool with the storage resources of one or more datastores connected to that resource pool.
-A provider virtual data center is defined as a resource cluster residing in a resource site.
-  - **Organisation Virtual Data Center (OVDC)**: [Sammuel] A subgrouping of compute, memory, storage and network resources allocated from a PVDC.
-A virtual data center is a deployment environment where vApps can be instantiated, deployed, and powered on.
-Virtual data centers cannot span multiple organisations.
-An organisation virtual data center allocates resources using one of the following allocation models:
-    - Pay-As-You-Go.
-    - Reservation.
-    - Allocation.
-- **Organisation**: [Sammuel] The unit of multi-tenancy representing a single logical security boundary.
-An organisation contains users and organisational virtual data centres.
-On the NFV platform, this is referred to as an NFVI tenant.
-- **Others?**

 <a name="1.4"></a>
 ## 1.4	Principles

 This section specifies the principles of infrastructure abstraction and profiling work presented by this document.

-1. Infrastructure abstraction is aiming to abstract resources provided to VNFs/CNFs (network applications) by NFVI.
-Those resources include:
+1. NFVI provides abstract and physical resources corresponding to:
    - Compute resources.
    - Storage resources.
    - Networking resources.
 (Limited to connectivity services).
    - Acceleration resources.
-1. NFVI exposed resources should not have any dependency on any particular suppliers.
-All APIs implemented must be standard and open, to allow substitution of components.
+1. NFVI exposed resources should be supplier independent.
+1. All NFVi APIs must be standard and open to ensure components substitution.
-1. NFVI resources are consumed by VNFs/CNFs through standard/Open Interfaces and APIs.
+   - NFVI resources are consumed by VNFs through standard and open APIs.
-   - By convention, resource consumption is through an “Interface”, while resource configuration is through an “API”.
-1. NFVI resources are configured on behalf of VNFs/CNFs through standard/Open Interfaces and APIs.
+   -	NFVI resources are configured on behalf of VNFs through standard and open APIs.
-1. NFVI resources are discovered/monitored by management entities (such as orchestration) through standard/Open Interfaces and APIs.
+   -	NFVI resources are discovered/monitored by management entities (such as orchestration) through standard and open APIs.
-1. VNFs/CNFs should be designed to be modular and utilise minimum resources.
+1. VNFs should be modular and utilise minimum resources.
-1. NFVI exposes pre-defined and expandable T-shirt sizes that determine the dimensions/class of those resources in conjunction with the NFVI profile.
+1. NFVI shall support pre-defined and elastic T-shirt sizes that, in conformance with the NFVi profile, specify the dimensions/class of tenant consumable resource.
-   - VNFs/CNFs requiring custom T-Shirt sizes or different T-shirt sizes can still do that and it will be up to each individual service provider to allow it.
+1. NFVI shall support custom and/or parmeterised T-Shirt sizes.
    - T-Shirt sizes will evolve with time.
-1. VNFs/CNFs should only consume resources and take advantage of capabilities and features (such as for performance optimisation) as offered by the targeted NFVI profile.
-1. (rephrase) VNFs/CNFs running targeting a given profile should be able to run on it without requiring specific features that are supported by the profile such as acceleration, etc.
-   - Performance might be impacted.
+1. NFVI provides certain resources, capabilities and features and vApps should only consume these resources, capabilities and features.
+1. VNFs that are designed to take advantage of NFVI accelerations should still be able to run without these accelerations with potential performance impacts.

 <a name="scope"></a>
 ## 1.5	Scope